| | | | | | | |

 Article by Michelle Provoost

 The global urbanization, which is presently taking place, is predicted to lead to 70% of the global population living in cities by 2050.
 This makes clear that cities will define the social, economic, cultural and ecological quality of human life in the 21th Century.
 It stresses the importance to redefine what our cities should be and the necessity to involve all the parties that are engaged with planning, developing, governing and managing cities.
-In recognition of the urgency of improving cities, the “New Urban Agenda” will be ratified at the Habitat III conference in Quito, Ecuador (...)
+In recognition of the urgency of improving cities, the “New Urban Agenda” will be ratified at the Habitat III conference in Quito, Ecuador in (…)

 Bottom-up is not enough